 Students continue to progress at these levels and handle most communicative situations with confidence.
 They are developing proficiency in academic language and are better able to understand academic texts.
-The education program for these students will include:
+The education program for these students may include:

-- General education courses including English, Mathematics, Science, and Social Studies - One period of the EL Level 4 course or one period of the EL Level 5 course
+- General education courses including English, Mathematics, Science, Social Studies, and special area classes as available - One period of the Advanced English Learner course: - EL Advanced Literacy & Communication